-Your divorce, custody or support order can't help you or your children if your former partner is not complying.
-Kansas City family law attorney Mark A. Wortman has years of experience making sure Missouri family court orders are enforced.
-Contact us today to talk about how we can help in your case.
+The custody, support, or maintenance orders in your divorce decree are no help to you or your children if your former partner is not complying with them.
+Kansas City family law attorney Mark A. Wortman has years of experience making sure Missouri family courts are enforcing their orders.
+Contact us today online or at (816) 523-6100 to talk about how we can help in your case.